Best of the Isle of Man Guided Trail Holiday

 The Ascot Hotel is a warm, friendly and contemporary hotel which enjoys a fantastic location just 100 yards off Douglas Sea Front and Promenade.

-All hotel rooms feature: en-suite with overhead shower, most with spa bath, writing desk and chair, hospitality tray, remote control Flat Screen TV, complimentary fast speed WIFI, iron & ironing board, in-room safes, hairdryer, free tea & coffee machine for all guests in the restaurant, free use of swimming pool, spa and gym facilities at a local gym situated a two minute walk away from the hotel.
+All hotel rooms are en-suite with overhead shower, tea and coffee tray, remote control Flat Screen TV, WIFI, iron & ironing board, in-room safes and hairdryer.
+A free tea & coffee machine for all guests can be found in the restaurant.

-This section of the coast path skirts around coves and follows beaches to end at Castletown, the old capital of the Isle of Man with winding narrow streets, medieval castle and harbour.
-Taking in Santon Head, Port Soldrick and passing the airport we head to Derby Haven, once the islands chief fishing port before we explore the peninsula of Llangness with its rocks and caves and St Michael’s island; a small grassy appendage with Derby fort and ruins of St Michael’s chapel.
-10.5 miles (16.5km) with 250 feet (70m) of ascent.
+This section of the coast path skirts around coves and follows beaches, to end at Castletown, the old capital of the Isle of Man, with winding narrow streets, medieval castle and harbour.
+Taking in Santon Head, Port Soldrick and passing the airport, we head to Derby Haven, once the island's chief fishing port, before we explore the peninsula of Llangness and St Michael’s island; a small grassy appendage with Derby fort and ruins of St Michael’s chapel.
+10½ miles (16.5km) with 800 feet (240m) of ascent.

-We leave Port St Mary with it pretty harbour, once home to herring fishing boats and climb through patchwork pastureland with great views ahead and behind.
+We leave Port St Mary with it pretty harbour and climb through patchwork pastureland with great views ahead and behind.
 We pass The Anvil and Sugar Loaf and The Chasms with breathtaking scenery unfolding as we head towards the Calf of Man and Spanish Head, the most southerly point on the Raad ny Foillan.
-Dropping down into Calf Sound we continue on the undulating coastal path with views of Braddha Head and Port Erin in sight.
-Port Erin had its heyday in Victorian times as a holiday destination and has a picturesque bay and refreshments and shops.
-8 miles (13km) with 650 feet of (200m) ascent.
+Dropping down into Calf Sound, where if we're lucky we might see some seals, we continue on the undulating coastal path with views of Braddha Head and Port Erin.
+Port Erin had its heyday in Victorian times and has a picturesque bay and refreshments and shops.
+8 miles (13km) with 1,300 feet (390m) of ascent.

 Today no walks are organised allowing you to explore on your own.
 However there is an option to walk or take the mountain railway to the top of Snaefell.

 From Fleshwick Bay we will have a couple of significant climbs today but the dramatic coastal cliff scenery should make it worth every step.
-Cronk ny Arrey Laa with its prehistoric burial mound on top and Millennium Cross is the highest point on the Raad ny Foillan at 1,434 feet above sea level.
-We are heading for Niarbyl Bay with its pretty thatched cottage used in various film sets including Waking Ned and it has a welcome cafe.
-7 miles (11 km) with 1,850 feet (550m) of ascent and descent.
+Cronk ny Arrey Laa with its prehistoric burial mound on top, and Millennium Cross is the highest point on the Raad ny Foillan at 1,434 feet above sea level.
+We are heading for Niarbyl Bay with its pretty thatched cottage used in various film sets, and it's welcoming café.
+7½ miles (11.5 km) with 2,500 feet (750m) of ascent and descent.

 Leader to be announced